 Our printed library resources can be borrowed using our easy to use self-service machines, and our specialist staff are always on hand to assist you with locating the resources you need for your studies.

 The Main Campus Library is an integrated study and IT facility for St Mary's students.
 The building provides a range of individual and group study spaces, open access PCs and a one-stop Information Desk with advice from professional staff.
 The Library also houses the University's printed library resources as described above.

 The Library is open seven days a week until midnight during term-time for holders of a valid St Mary's ID card.
 A fully-staffed service is available until 7pm on weekdays.
 Open Access PC facilities are available either in the main Library building or the Study Hub on a 24 hour basis.

 The Naylor Library opened in September 2015 and approximately ten minutes’ walk from the Main Campus.
 This library contains library resources for Education students, along with approximately 270 study spaces catering for both group and individual work.

-The building also includes numerous open access PCs and Macs, 48 borrowable laptops, thirteen bookable group study rooms, training spaces and an on-site café serving a range of refreshments.
+The building also includes numerous open access PCs and Macs, 48 borrowable laptops, thirteen bookable group study rooms and an on-site café serving a range of refreshments.